Tim Seder: Minnesota Vikings

 On September 1, 2002, he was claimed off waivers by the Minnesota Vikings.
 He was released on September 3, after spending just one day with the team and losing a kicking tryout against Doug Brien.

 Jacksonville Jaguars

-On October 23, 2002, he signed as a free agent with the Jacksonville Jaguars, to replace a struggling Hayden Epstein.
-He was cut on November 26, after making 8-of-12 field goals, missing from 40 yards in a 21-24 loss against the Houston Texans and from 41 yards in a 19-21 loss against the Dallas Cowboys.
+On October 23, 2002, he signed as a free agent with the Jacksonville Jaguars to replace a struggling Hayden Epstein.
+He was cut on November 26, after making 8-of-12 field goals, missing from 40 yards in a 21-24 loss against the Houston Texans and 41 yards in a 19-21 loss against the Dallas Cowboys.
 He was replaced with Richie Cunningham.

 Columbus Destroyers

 On January 11, 2005, he was signed by the Columbus Destroyers of the Arena Football League.
-He was waived four days later on January 15.
+He was waived four days later, on January 15.

 Philadelphia Soul

 On March 18, 2005, he signed with the Philadelphia Soul of the Arena Football League.
 On September 28, he was traded to the Utah Blaze in exchange for Donny Klein.